plancks-cloud/plancks-cloud/README.md

 [![codebeat badge](https://codebeat.co/badges/25407218-e856-4f5e-ac7c-9d045dc0fe5a)](https://codebeat.co/projects/github-com-plancks-cloud-plancks-cloud-master)
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat)](http://badges.mit-license.org)

 Planck's Cloud turns every home into a data center.
 Host your next project from your own home with Planck's Cloud.

+# How it works

+Planck's Cloud allows you to run containers on your network at home and make endpoints available on the public Internet.

+A simple cli that allows you to quickly deploy or make changes to your home data center from another computer or a build server.

 # Architecture